eik-lib/website/docs/server_api.md

 ### .health() (async)

 Executes a health check on the Eik service.
-The health check does mainly check if the service is able to execute all methods needed to function properly to the current sink in use.
+The health check mainly determines if the service is able to execute all methods needed to function properly using the current configured sink.

 Its recommended to execute the health check before the service accepts HTTP traffic: